pymor/school_website_2023/posts/welcome.md

 .. type: text
 -->

-The fifth pyMOR School will be held at TU Berlin in September 18-22, 2023.
+The fifth pyMOR School will be held in Berlin from September 18-22, 2023.